BASP Students

 Advisors: Gabriel Camacho, Sarit Golub

 Research interests: My research examines how identity, affective, and cultural processes influence experiences and self-understanding among systemically marginalized groups (e.g., Hispanic/Latines).
 Additionally, I explore how cultural mismatch and identity incongruence affect Hispanic/Latiné individuals’ identity safety and psychosocial outcomes with educational and healthcare settings.
-Before joining CUNY and HART, Bryant graduated from Bergen Community College with an A.S in Professional Studies and a B.A. in Psychology with Honors with a minor in Social Justice at Rutgers University-Newark in 2021.
-He was a McNair Scholar, Hispanic Foundations Scholar, Honors Living-Learning Community (HLLC) scholar and a Post-Accelerator Fellow at Braven.

-Gomez, B.N., Datta, D., Andrade, E., Beacham, A., Golub, S., Biel, R., & Patel, V. PrEPared for Navigation: Assessing an implementation science strategy for increasing PrEP uptake and sustainment among Black & Latino Sexual Minority Men in NYC.
-E-poster presentation for the International Association of Providers of AIDS Care Continuum (IAPAC) 2024 Conference.
+Gomez, B.N., Datta, D., Andrade, E., Beacham, A., Golub, S.A., Biel, R., & Patel, V. (2024, June).
+PrEPared for Navigation: Assessing an implementation science strategy for increasing PrEP uptake and sustainment among Black & Latino Sexual Minority Men in NYC.
+E-poster presentation for the International Association of Providers of AIDS Care Continuum (IAPAC) 2024 Conference, Fajardo, PR.

-Oliver, A., Milless, K., Godbole, M., Gomez, B.N., & Good, C. (2023) Stereotype Threat as an Identity Threat: Overview and Current Trends in Research.
+Oliver, A., Gomez, B.N., Milless, K., Godbole, M., & Good, C. (2023) Stereotype Threat as an Identity Threat: Overview and Current Trends in Research.
 In Penelope W. St J. Watson (Eds.).
 The International Handbook of Gender Beliefs, Stereotype Threat, and Teacher Expectations.
 New York: Taylor & Francis/Routledge.

-Linkedin page: https://www.linkedin.com/in/bryant-gomez/
+LinkedIn page: https://www.linkedin.com/in/bryant-gomez/

 Ricky Granderson